 Snuggled beneath the Hallmundarhraun Lava Field in west Iceland, Viðgelmir is Iceland’s beloved child.
 Being the largest lava cave in the world, Vidgelmir is 15.8 m high and 16.5 m wide.
 Going underground in the world of the largest lava cave offers tourists a chance to be a spectacle to nature’s glory in the form of crystalized lava and rock formations.

-No wonder the Vidgelmir is the largest lava tube in Iceland and has a volume of more than 5 million cubic feet (150,000 cubic meters)!
+No wonder the Vidgelmir Cave is the largest lava tube in Iceland and has a volume of more than 5 million cubic feet (150,000 cubic meters)!

-Vidgelmir is situated in Borgarfjorour in west Iceland.
+Vidgelmir is situated in Borgarfjorour in West Iceland.
 It is almost 136 km from Reykjavik and 345 km from Akureyri.
 Some interesting attractions near the attraction are Langjokull Glacier, Snorralaug Hot Spring, and Snaefellsnes National Park.

 Tucked away in a quaint corner of Iceland, Vidgelmir is only accessible by car.
 It is almost 136 km from Reykjavik and takes around 2 hours to reach.